AD Secret Engine

 2. Select the **Secret Engines** tab and click **Add secret engine**.

-3. On the dialog that displays, select Active Directory and then set the following properties, then click save.
+3. On the dialog that displays, select **Active Directory** as the type of secret engine, and then set the following properties, then click save.

 Configuring password rotation or complexity settings here provide a default for secrets created by and managed by this secret engine.
 If you create an individual secret with this engine but change these settings on that individual secret, the settings on the secret will be followed.
 For example, if you do not provide any default rotation settings for the engine, secrets created will, by default, not have any of these settings configured.
 If you configure a rotation time of one hour for one particular secret, it will be rotated hourly, disregarding the secret engine configuration.